trustedci/OSCRP/OSCRP.md

 reference other Assets that are the likely cause of a problem.
 This may help identify more Assets that we hadn't previously considered.
 Let's follow one of those paths to see where it leads.
-On the bottom right, we see the Servers assets could lead to exposed data, so we pull up the Servers asset diagram:
+On the bottom right, we see the Servers Assets could lead to exposed data, so we pull up the Servers Asset diagram:

 ![Example 1 Facilities](diagrams/Servers.png)

-Looking at the Servers asset we are presented with several more Concerns and Avenues of Attack.
+Looking at the Servers Asset we are presented with several more Concerns and Avenues of Attack.
 As you can see, by starting with our Concerns about data and the possible Consequences we care about as scientists, we are able to follow the diagrams and end up with a